-Zahir Janmohamed is a freelance journalist based in Columbus, Ohio.
+Zahir Janmohamed is a Senior News Editor at Hyphen magazine based in Columbus, Ohio.

 His writing has appeared in The New York Times, Newsweek, Foreign Policy, Boston Review, Guernica, The Washington Post, The Economic Times, The Guardian, Scroll India, The Nation, and many other publications.
 His first article for The New York Times, "Butter Chicken in Ahmedabad," explored the politics of eating meat in India.